 From Afghanistan to Cambodia, and from Angola to Colombia, landmines pose a great threat to civilian lives even years after the war is over.
-It is surprising to know to know that Egypt is still struggling to clear out the landmines that date back to the North African campaigns of World War II.
+It is surprising to know that Egypt is still struggling to clear out the landmines that date back to the North African campaigns of World War II.

 Characteristically, landmines are very durable and can pose a safety hazard even after decades of being laid down.
 Throughout history, landmines have been used rampantly by the militaries and the warring factions.
 For them, a landmine is a decisive weapon, usage of which can vary from eliminating a soldier to a tank.
 By planting mines across a vast expanse of land, militaries can fortify their positions and thwart any enemy advancement.
-However, when the conflict gets over, these landmines remain behind neatly entrenched under the battlegrounds as hidden killers to pose as fatal threats to innocuous civilians as soon as they are stepped upon.
+However, when the conflict gets over, these landmines remain neatly entrenched under the battlegrounds as hidden killers to pose as fatal threats to innocuous civilians as soon as they are stepped upon.

 The job of demining is not a glamorous gig.
-The soldiers or the trained professionals in detection and removal of antipersonnel landmines have to wear ballistic armoured suits that can weigh anything up to 30 kgs, depending on the job at hand.
-From sweltering heat of deserts to humid rain-forests, the deminers operate in extreme hostile climate and terrain conditions.
+The soldiers or the trained professionals in the detection and removal of antipersonnel landmines have to wear ballistic armored suits that can weigh anything up to 30 kgs, depending on the job at hand.
+From the sweltering heat of deserts to humid rainforests, the deminers operate in extremely hostile climate and terrain conditions.
 The deminers cautiously move ahead step by step while probing the ground around with magnetic detectors or manual excavation tools to detect any metallic debris which could be a potential landmine.
 Each alarm is then carefully checked by the deminers to distinguish the landmines from the metallic debris.
 Once a landmine is identified then the deminers either excavate it from the ground to diffuse it or it is remotely blown up.
 The only protection that the deminers have from a potential accidental landmine explosion while detecting or diffusing it is in the form of a demining suit.

 A demining suit is specially designed for Army specialists and trained professionals who search for buried landmines and other unexploded ordnance.
 The suit is designed to provide protection against fragments and projectiles from possible accidental detonation of anti-personnel landmines.
 For maximum protection, the suit envelops the wearer from head to foot, but it weighs him down and also limits his limb movements while kneeling to detect and diffuse a landmine.